Phil was appointed CEO of the (then) Cinema Exhibitors’ Association in October 2007.

 While coming from a background in Further Education funding, James has long held a deep-seated passion for the film and cinema sector, having gained an Honours degree in Film Studies from Swansea University and a Masters in Film Producing and Business Management from Glamorgan University.

-As well as ensuring the smooth running of the UK Cinema Association office, James also supports across a range of key policy areas, including disability and access and environmental management and sustainability.
+James leads for the Association on a number of key policy areas, including disability and access, cinema security and environmental management and sustainability.

 Seema first joined exhibition as a humble Front of House Assistant at the Phoenix Cinema and Art Centre in Leicester, before getting involved with other areas like access and education.